 My conversations challenged me.
 I certainly won’t be giving up my job to hang out with my family more because I also recognize that satisfying careers and financial stability are great sources of fulfilment — which, in turn, affect family well-being.
 But these different perspectives helped me focus on what really matters in the face of competing responsibilities and priorities.
 That sermon really does not have to be the best sermon in the world when my son is starving for my attention.
 My husband really does not need to get the highest-paying job he can find if that means I can spend more time with him.

-Put simply, when I asked one person, “Do you wish you accomplished more?”
+Put simply, when I asked one 90-something, “Do you wish you accomplished more?”
 He responded, “No, I wished I loved more.”

 However, the biggest impact they left on me was not reprioritization but being okay with ageing.
 I confess that prior to my conversations, I had an intense fear about growing old.
 This, I realize, was what motivated me to begin this research in the first place.
 I assumed the elderly lost their vibrancy and thirst for life.
 That couldn’t be further from the truth.
 They still laugh like crazy, fall in love like mad and pursue happiness fiercely.

 Having now read this article, do you think your reflections when you are a 90-something will follow the ‘U-Bend’ theory or the persuit of happiness.